PlanSys2/PlanSys2.github.io/design/index.rst

     :width: 400px
     :align: center

-Each flow is executed in paralell.
+Each flow is executed in parallel.
 There is no problem if flows overlap because the BT that executes an action is implemented following a Singleton-like approach.

 Action delivery protocol
 ************************

 In the first implementations of PlanSys2, the delivery of actions was done using ROS2 actions.
 This approach has currently been discarded as it is not flexible enough.
-Instead, a bidding-based delivery protocol has been developed in the ``plansys2_msgs::msg::ActionExecution``,  and classes ``ActionExecutor`` and ``ActionExecutoClient``.
+Instead, a bidding-based delivery protocol has been developed in the ``ActionExecutor`` and ``ActionExecutorClient`` classes that uses the ``plansys2_msgs::msg::ActionExecution`` message.

 When the Executor must execute an action, it requests which action performer can execute it.
 Those who can reply to this request.
 The Executor confirms one of them (the first to answer), rejecting the rest.
 If none are found, repeat the request every second until you give up, aborting the execution of the plan.
-This protocol uses the topic ``/action_hub``, where you can monitorize teh execution of the system.
+This protocol uses the topic ``/action_hub``, where you can monitor the execution of the system.

 .. image:: images/protocol.png
     :width: 500px
     :align: center

-All the action performers inherit from ``ActionExecutoClient``, that is a ROS2 Node with the next information:
+All the action performers inherit from ``ActionExecutorClient``, that is a ROS2 Node with the next information:

 Parameters
 ----------